digihunch/korthweb/manual/README.md

 kubectl apply -f orthweb-deploy.yaml kubectl apply -f orthweb-service.yaml
 ```
-The manifests define a Kubernetes Service with ClusterIP type,  with 8042 (HTTP) and 4242 (DICOM) ports open.
+The first manifest defines Pods in a Deployment.
+The Pods contains [readiness probe](https://stackoverflow.com/questions/33484942/how-to-use-basic-authentication-in-a-http-liveness-probe-in-kubernetes) for HTTP health check.
+The second manifest defines a Kubernetes Service with ClusterIP type,  with 8042 (HTTP) and 4242 (DICOM) ports open.
 Neither ports are exposed outside of the cluster.
 We will later need Istio Ingress to expose the services outside of the cluster, as well as to terminate TLS for both HTTP and DICOM.
 ```sh
 kubectl apply -f orthweb-ingress-tls.yaml
 ```